CZ-NIC/knot-resolver/modules/README.rst

 Writing a module in Go
 ======================

-.. note:: At the moment only a limited subset of Go is supported.
-The reason is that the Go functions must run inside the goroutines, and *presume* the garbage collector and scheduler are running in the background. `GCCGO`_ compiler can build dynamic libraries, and also allow us to bootstrap basic Go runtime, including a trampoline to call Go functions.
-The problem with the ``layer()`` and callbacks is that they're called from C threads, that Go runtime has no knowledge of.
-Thus neither garbage collection or spawning routines can work.
-The solution could be to register C threads to Go runtime, or have each module to run inside its world loop and use IPC instead of callbacks |---| alas neither is implemented at the moment, but may be in the future.

-The Go modules also use CGO_ to interface C resolver library, and to declare layers with function pointers, which are `not present in Go`_.
+The Go modules use CGO_ to interface C resolver library, there are no native bindings yet.
+Second issue is that layers are declared as a structure of function pointers, which are `not present in Go`_, the workaround is to declare them in CGO_ header.
 Each module must be the ``main`` package, here's a minimal example:

 .. code-block:: go